LukeShortCloud/rootpages/markdown/c_and_c++.md

 # Introduction

 C was created in 1972 as an easier and more portable alternative to assembly language.
 It is a procedural and human readable language.
 [1] C is ideal for some projects such as writing hardware drivers and operating systems.
-C++ was created in 1979 as an enhanced version of C. It is also backwards compatible with C.
+C\++ was created in 1979 as an enhanced version of C. It is also backwards compatible with C. Conversely, C is not forward compatible with C++.

 Features of C++: